Tong'an Fan Dian (Huachang Road)

 Is the tasting menu worth it at Tong'an Fan Dian (Huachang Road)?

 The venue does not operate on a formal tasting menu format.
-The draw here is ordering from a menu of Tongan classics: the boneless giant mottled eel in claypot and seared pork belly with dried oysters, chestnuts, and shiitake are both specifically recommended.
+The draw here is ordering from a menu of Tongan classics: the boneless giant mottled eel in claypot and seared pork belly with dried oysters, chestnuts, shiitake are both specifically recommended.
 At ¥¥ pricing with a 2025 Michelin Bib Gourmand, the value case for ordering widely across the menu is strong.

 Can Tong'an Fan Dian (Huachang Road) accommodate groups?